What is the Cost Baseline in Project Management? - Definitions, Examples, Importance, and more Explained

 After validating and reviewing your project’s cost estimates, you should establish the cost baseline if you get approval from stakeholders.

-• Monitor and control project costs
+• Monitor and Control Project Costs

 After getting approval for your cost estimates, you can execute your project activities or tasks.
 During the execution phase, project managers should monitor and control the project cost baseline and make adjustments when necessary.
+On the other hand, you should compare the actual cost to the cost baseline to ensure project success.

 How to Calculate Cost Baseline in Project Management?